 This ballad was written about him: Dargans Grey - Tale of Jack Barron

-Interesting note: The Barron family that I have researched so far appear to be very athelitic and most a very good horseman including my father, for example James Barron (Jack's brother) excelled at atheltics, boxing and great in a saddle including an infamous ride down a mountain side (Man from Snowy River like) where they ended up naming the mountain after him "Mount Barron" in NSW.
+Interesting note: The Barron family that I have researched so far appear to be very athelitic and most are very good horseman including my father, for example James Barron (Jack's brother) excelled at atheltics, boxing and great in a saddle including an infamous ride down a mountain side (Man from Snowy River like) where they ended up naming the mountain after him "Mount Barron" in NSW.

 Part of the Gordon Cumming Pullar collection of glass negatives of Clermont, Yeppoon and nearby locations, Queensland, ca. 1905-1932.